ianwijma/tools/CONTRIBUTING.md

 - Write clear, self-documenting code
 - Add appropriate error handling
 - Include loading states for better UX
+- **Use Atlaskit** as the primary UI component library from [Atlassian](https://atlaskit.atlassian.com/)
+- **Create reusable components** with uniform design scheme using Atlaskit
+- **Support light & dark mode** for all components using Atlaskit's theme system
+- Use Tailwind CSS for custom styling alongside Atlaskit

 #### Tool Development Process